quietui/quiet/docs/docs/burrow.md

 console.log(data.count); // 5
 ```

-When you modify a state property, all attached burrows will automatically update to reflect the new state.
+When you modify a state property, all attached burrows will update to reflect the new state.
 Updates are batched, so multiple changes in a single tick only trigger one re-render.

 :::warn
 State objects are _shallow reactive_, meaning only direct properties trigger updates.
 If you modify nested objects or arrays, you'll need to reassign them for the change to be detected.